 The zero-trust security model assumes that anyone or anything that attempts to connect to the network is a potential threat.
 This network security philosophy states that no one inside or outside the network should be trusted unless their identification has been thoroughly checked.
 Zero-trust recognizes that threats both outside and inside the network are an omnipresent factor.
 These assumptions inform the thinking of network administrators, compelling them to design stringent, trustless security measures.

 With a zero-trust approach, every individual or device that attempts to access the network or application must undergo strict identity verification before access is granted.
-This verification uses multifactor authentication (MFA) requires users to provide multiple credentials before they are granted access.
-Zero trust also includes Network Access Control (NAC), which is used to restrict unauthorized users and devices from gaining access to a corporate or private network.
+This verification uses multi-factor authentication (MFA), which requires users to provide multiple credentials before they are granted access.
+Zero-trust also includes Network Access Control (NAC), which is used to restrict unauthorized users and devices from gaining access to a corporate or private network.
 It ensures that only users who are authenticated and only devices that are authorized and compliant with security policies can enter the network, helping to detect and prevent ransomware threats.

 Network segmentation is increasingly important as cloud adoption increases, especially in multi-cloud and hybrid cloud environments.
 With network segmentation, organizations partition their network according to business needs and grant access according to role and current trust status.
 Every network request is inspected according to the requestor’s current trust status.
-This is extremely beneficial to prevent lateral movement of threats within the network, if they do in fact get inside the network.
+This is extremely beneficial to prevent lateral movement of threats within the network if they do in fact get inside the network.